CremeCrackerCloud/firecracker-http-client/README.md

-# Firecracker Client
+# Firecracker HTTP Client

-A comprehensive Rust client library for interacting with the Firecracker VMM API.
+A comprehensive Rust HTTP client library for interacting with the Firecracker VMM API.
 This client provides a safe, ergonomic interface for managing Firecracker microVMs with full support for all Firecracker v1.11.0 features.

 ## Features